 Knowing and understanding all of this is essential for you to be able to write a good one for yourself.

-To learn how to write (with examples) a good sales follow-up before somebody has bought something from you, do my exercise on 'sales follow-up email examples'.
+To learn how to write (with examples) a good sales follow-up before somebody has bought something from you, do our online exercise on 'sales follow-up email examples'.

 Example & Exercise:

 Read the following email sent by a company to a customer a few days after they bought a mountain bike from them.
-Look at both the vocabulary and structure used in the email and think about why the email has been written like this and what its purpose are.
+Look at both the vocabulary and structure used in the email and think about why the email has been written like this and why it includes what it does.

 Then do the quiz at the end of exercise to make sure you understand why this follow-up email has been both written and structured.